Virus titration / TCID50 assay

 Depending on the virus, the type of cells and the readout parameter indicating an infection, a variety of other virus titration assays are possible.
 For viruses that lyse the infected cell, for example, a plaque forming assay is commonly employed for quantification.
 The virus sample is added (in a suitable dilution) to a monolayer-forming cell culture and incubated over several days.
 Areas with infected cells will be visible as holes or plaques either by the microscopy, or by colorimetric or fluorometric staining.
 Virus quantity is expressed as infectious units (IFU) / ml or plaque forming units (PFU) / ml.

-Coriolis offers following services regarding virus quantification up to biosafety level S2:
+Coriolis offers following services regarding virus quantification:

 - Transfer, implementation and application of existing TCID50 assays

 - Transfer, implementation and application of existing plaque forming assays

 - Development of tailor-made virus titration / quantification assays

 We provide all our analytical services with the highest quality standards.
 Each project is carried out by experienced scientists and every report or data presentation is comprehensively checked by a scientific reviewer.
 We offer this technology with the following quality and biosafety level:

 Standardized methods or dedicated method development